The Hobbit: An Unexpected Journey: Plot

-The company journeys into the Misty Mountains, where they find themselves amid a colossal battle between Stone Giants.
-They take refuge in a cave and are captured by Goblins, who take them to their leader, the Great Goblin.
-Bilbo becomes separated from the Dwarves and falls into a crevice where he encounters Gollum, who unknowingly drops a golden ring.
-Pocketing the ring, Bilbo finds himself confronted by Gollum.
-They play a riddle game, wagering that Bilbo will be shown the way out if he wins or eaten by Gollum if he loses.
-Bilbo wins via trickery, and Gollum notices his ring is lost and that Bilbo has it.
-Chased by the furious Gollum, Bilbo discovers that the ring grants him invisibility, but when he has a chance to kill Gollum, Bilbo spares his life out of pity and escapes.
+The company ventures into the Misty Mountains and evades fighting Stone Giants.
+They seek refuge in a cave but are captured by Goblins and taken to their leader, the Great Goblin.
+Bilbo becomes separated from the Dwarves and falls into a crevice where he meets Gollum, who accidentally drops a golden ring.
+Bilbo pockets the ring and confronts Gollum.
+They play a riddle game, wagering that if Bilbo wins, he will be shown the way out; if he loses, Gollum will eat him.
+Bilbo tricks Gollum and wins, but Gollum realizes his ring is missing.
+Chased by Gollum, Bilbo discovers the ring grants him invisibility.
+As he escapes, Bilbo briefly considers killing Gollum, but spares him out of pity.

-Meanwhile, the Great Goblin reveals to the Dwarves that Azog, an Orc war-chief who killed Thrór and lost his forearm to Thorin in battle outside the Dwarven kingdom of Moria, has placed a bounty on Thorin's head.
-Gandalf arrives and leads the Dwarves in an escape, killing the Great Goblin.
-Bilbo exits the mountain and rejoins the company, keeping his newly obtained ring secret.
-The company is ambushed by Azog and his hunting party, and takes refuge in trees.
-Thorin charges at Azog, who overpowers and severely injures him with his Warg.
-Bilbo saves Thorin from the Orcs and challenges Azog, just as the company is rescued by eagles summoned by Gandalf.
-They escape to the safety of the Carrock where Gandalf revives Thorin, who renounces his previous disdain for Bilbo.
+The Great Goblin informs the Dwarves that Azog, an Orc war-chief who killed Thrór and lost a hand to Thorin outside of Moria, has placed a bounty on Thorin.
+Gandalf arrives, helps the Dwarves escape, and kills the Great Goblin.
+Bilbo reunites with the group and hides his new ring.
+The company is ambushed by Azog and takes refuge in trees.
+Thorin charges Azog but is injured by his Warg.
+Bilbo saves Thorin and confronts Azog, just as eagles summoned by Gandalf to rescue them arrive.

+The company escapes to Carrock, where Gandalf heals Thorin, who then renounces his disdain for Bilbo.
 They see the Lonely Mountain in the distance, where the sleeping Smaug is awoken by a thrush knocking a snail against a stone.